CSSEGISandData/COVID-19/csse_covid_19_data/README.md

 * <b>Case-Fatality Ratio (%)</b>: number recorded deaths / number confirmed cases.

 ### Update frequency
+* Since June 15, We are moving the update time forward to occur between 04:45 and 05:15 GMT to accommodate daily updates from India's Ministry of Health and Family Welfare.
 * Files on and after April 23, once per day between 03:30 and 04:00 UTC.
 * Files from February 2 to April 22: once per day around 23:59 UTC.
 * Files on and before February 1: the last updated files before 23:59 UTC.
 Sources: [archived_data](https://github.com/CSSEGISandData/COVID-19/tree/master/archived_data) and dashboard.